 What does it mean to be high-risk?

 Those individuals considered to be at high risk are those who exhibit one or more of six characteristics: (1) peripheral neuropathy, a nerve disorder generally characterized by loss of protective sensation and/or tingling and numbness in the feet; (2) vascular insufficiency, a circulatory disorder which inhibits blood flow to the extremities; (3) foot deformities, such as hammertoes; (4) stiff joints; (5) calluses on the soles of the feet; and (6) a history of open sores on the feet (ulcerations) or a previous lower extremity amputation.

 What is ulceration?
 Am I at risk?

-Ulceration is a common occurrence of the diabetic foot.
-Poorly fitted shoes, or something as seemingly trivial as a stocking seam, can create a wound that cannot be felt and may not immediately be seen by someone whose level of skin sensation has been minimized.
+Ulceration is a common occurrence in the diabetic foot.
+Poorly fitting shoes — or something as seemingly trivial as a stocking seam — can create a wound that someone who has decreased levels of skin sensation cannot feel, and sometimes these wounds are not immediately seen.
 Left unattended, such an ulcer can quickly become infected and lead to serious consequences.
-Visit a Podiatric Physician regularly.
+This is why it is important to visit a podiatric physician regularly.